Inheritance Funding Company review

 If you’ve been thinking of getting an advance on your inheritance, here are some benefits of using Inheritance Funding Company:

-- Receive up to 50% of your inheritance.
-If you have a large inheritance, you may qualify for an advance of up to 50%.
-Most companies limit you to less than 40%.
+- Receive up to 40% of your inheritance.
+If you have a large inheritance, you may qualify for an advance of up to 40%, typically maxing out at $350,000.

 - Rebates available.
 Inheritance Funding Company builds early pay-off rebates into your advance.
 If your inheritance becomes available earlier than anticipated, you’ll receive a check for the rebate amount within five business days.

 - Your financial situation doesn’t matter.
 Because Inheritance Funding Company doesn’t offer loans, your credit and past delinquencies — including foreclosures and bankruptcy — won’t prevent you from receiving an advance on your inheritance.